 1. Knowing the key aspects of the design that will be sensitive to contamination.

 2. Applying effective techniques capable of protecting all of the sensitive areas.

 Point 1 means understanding where the dirt is coming from.
-Perhaps dust in the air is coming into contact fluid in the reservoir or when cylinder rods retract they bring dirt in with them.
+Perhaps dust in the air is coming into contact with fluid in the reservoir or when cylinder rods retract they bring dirt in with them.
 Do any actuators work in particularly dirty environments and have areas that contact both the fluid and air?
-Do any valves have control shafts or mechanical actuator with surfaces that contact both air and fluid?
+Do any valves have control shafts or mechanical actuators with surfaces that contact both air and fluid?
 Do any components have contacting surfaces?
-Fluid power components should always have thin film hydrostatic lubrication to stop surfaces touching because as soon as any to metal components come into contact, they will start wearing and create tiny metal particles that will block other valves.
+Fluid power components should always have thin film hydrostatic lubrication to stop surfaces touching because as soon as any metal components come into contact, they will start wearing and create tiny metal particles that will block other valves.
 Gear pumps, vane pumps and sideloaded actuators can all generate debris under normal working conditions and must be avoided if you require the cleanest of systems.

 Point 2 essentially means using filters in the correct locations to stop the debris from moving into the valves.
 Pressure filters protect the circuit from the pumps and return line filters protect everything from dirt that enters via the actuators.
-Offline filters provide additional cleaning if the dirt entering the fluid is higher or similar to the dirt being removed the inline filters.
+Offline filters provide additional cleaning if the dirt entering the fluid is higher or similar to the dirt being removed by the inline filters.

 It may not always be possible to predict at the design stage, the exact balance between the quantity of dirt entering, or being generated by the system, and that being removed by the filters.
-For this reason its normal to monitor the in-service contamination levels and modify the level of filtration, if required.
+For this reason it's normal to monitor the in-service contamination levels and modify the level of filtration, if required.

 Common sources of contamination:

 New fluid is dirty and needs to be flushed clean during and after filling.